djefrey/ColorwheelDocs/src/content/docs/Guides/Adapt Your Shaderpack/2_oit.md

 :::

 :::tip
-If your're dealing with a deferred rendering pipeline, where managing translucency is more challenging, a compromise is to set all buffers to frontmost.
-This ensures that the final render is acceptable and allows you to achieve "good enough" tier results.
+If your're dealing with a deferred rendering pipeline which does not support translucent geometries, you can set all buffers to `frontmost`.
 :::

 ![](../../../../assets/tutorial/correct_red_oit.png)